t2kx/PracticalDevOpsTraining/Exercises/exercise07.md

 1. Take a look at the UI for the Quickstart Templates [in the Azure Portal](https://azure.microsoft.com/en-us/documentation/templates/).
 Again, look for the *Deploy an Ubuntu VM with Docker Engine* template ([link](https://azure.microsoft.com/en-us/documentation/templates/docker-simple-on-ubuntu/)).

-1. **Discussion points:**
-   * Why are the Quickstart Templates so useful?
-   * Describe different ways of deploying them (PowerShell, using the embedded *Deploy to Azure* button)
-   * How does the *Deploy to Azure* mechanism work?

 1. In the next example, we are going to need a [Docker](https://www.docker.com/) host.
 Use the button *Deploy to Azure* in the [Quickstart Template](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu) to deploy a Docker host in your Azure subscription.<br/>
    ![Deploy to Azure](img/deploy-to-azure.png)